ItsDrike/PyGameTemplate/LICENSING.md

 The license of this project and it's fulltext is present in the `LICENSE.md` file in the root directory of the project.
-By default, all of the code in this repository is licensed under this license, however this file is here to explicitly define the list of excepted files (or parts of files, such as a constant, variable, class, or other object) which are licensed under a different license or have different autor who should be accredited.
+By default, all of the code in this repository is licensed under this license, however this file is here to explicitly define the list of excepted files (or parts of files, such as a constant, variable, class, or other object) which are licensed under a different license or have different author who should be accredited.

-The licenses mentioned in this file will usually include the [SPDX License identifier](https://spdx.org/licenses), which will unambiguiusly define that license.
+The licenses mentioned in this file will usually include the [SPDX License identifier](https://spdx.org/licenses), which will unambiguously define that license.
 This allows us to avoid having to include the full-text for these licenses.
 However if the project uses a license that isn't listed in this index, the full-text will be included.

 This file does not list the full-text for each included license, as long as that license is listed in SPDX index, which

 This does not include the licenses of the dependencies of this project.
 Those can be easily found as they are explicitly listed in the dependency manager configuration.
 They usually have unambiguous sources and so it should be easy enough to find their licenses.
 All licenses of these projects have to be compatible with this project's license.

 ## Style of this document

 Each section will include a readable name of the license and if possible an [SPDX License Identifier](https://spdx.org/licenses) unambiguously defining the license.
 SPDX definitions include the full-text on their webpage, allowing us to avoid having to clutter this file with it.
 However if this project uses resources under a license which isn't present in this index, the full-text will still need to be included.

 The format of these sections will be as follows: `[READABLE LICENSE NAME] (SPDX:[SPDX IDENTIFIER NAME])` and will use 3rd level header to separate the individual sections.
 This allows quick and easy lookups by searching this file with automated tools.
-If we don't have an SPDX identifier, the format should be:
-`[READABLE NAME] (SPDX Identifier isn't available)`.
+If we don't have an SPDX identifier, the format should be: `[READABLE NAME] (SPDX Identifier isn't available)`.

-The individual licensed files under a given license will be groupped under a this section header with that license name.
+The individual licensed files under a given license will be grouped under a this section header with that license name.
 All of these files will be split into multiple categories, depending on the project author they belong to.

 If the copyright header of the files is present in the license (or in other sensible location), it should be used to group the individual files together.
 This would be formatted as follows:

 ```
 Applies to: